nowitsabby/dark-rpg-nextjs/assets/srd/core/characteristics.md

 ### Agility \(Ag\)

 This measures a character's quickness, reflex, and poise\.
-High Agility can allow a character to manipulate delicate machinery with finesse, or keep his footing when crossing treacherous terrain\.
-This characteristic also determines a character's movement rate; the higher the Agility bonus, the farther he can move each turn\.
+High Agility can allow a character to manipulate delicate machinery with finesse, or keep her footing when crossing treacherous terrain\.
+This characteristic also determines a character's movement rate; the higher the Agility bonus, the farther she can move each turn\.

 ### Intelligence \(Int\)